DropDaDeuce/LethalGargoyles/README.md

 - All custom voice lines **must be in OGG format**.
 Other formats (MP3, WAV, etc.) are not supported.
 - Place your custom OGG files in the **"Custom Voice Lines"** folder located within your Lethal Company game directory (e.g., `C:\Program Files (x86)\Steam\steamapps\common\Lethal Company\Custom Voice Lines`).
 - **Do not** place custom voice lines in the "Voice Lines" folder.
-- There is a maximum size of **500KB** on the ogg files, due to steam networking limitations on network messages.
+- There is a maximum size of **500KB** on the OGG files due to Steam networking limitations on network messages.

 **2. Voice Line Categories**

 Voice lines are organized into the following categories: